 The Kvarner Riviera‘s largest city is Rijeka which, with a population of just over 200,000 people, is also Croatia’s third largest city and its busiest port.
-The word rijeka actually means river in Croatian, and likewise the Italian name for the city – Fiume – also means river.
+The word rijeka actually means river in Croatian, as does the Italian name for the city – Fiume.

-In all honesty, Rijeka is a transit post and with few beaches, it is not really a place to stay for a holiday.
-Many people take a boat or bus and leave for other places along the coast as soon as possible!
+Rijeka is considered something of a transit city and with few beaches, it is not really a place to stay for a long holiday.
+Many people take a boat or bus and leave for other places along the coast quite soon!

 Getting to Rijeka